 - •However, in the event D.D.C.A.
 School Connectors, Teachers, or Staff need to utilize Behavior Management Strategies, our D.D.C.A.
 Staff are training in Department of Education Behavior Management Strategies designed to deescalate highly emotional student outburst and maintain a safe culture and environment for all students, staff, and volunteers. - R & R's and Respect Reminders are the D.D.C.A.
 Motto to assist in student Behavior Management, rewards, and consequences.
 Respect, Responsibility, and Represent are what we seek to instill and Remind all students as representatives of the D.D.C.A.
-Our School-Wide Behavior Plan will be established and communicated under the 3 Behavior Expectations of Respect, Responsibility, and Represent. - As students demonstrate respect and responsibility students are rewarded with what we call Dream Center Bucks.
-D.C.
-Bucks are not actual or real money.
-D.C.
-Bucks are tied to a rewards and point system where student can earn virtual "Bucks" or points that can be accumulated towards earning prizes, snacks, or awards at the end of each semester. - Participation and Playing Time through our School Sports and Performance Opportunities through our Performing Arts activities are another strategy coaches utilize to reward and hold students accountable to our D.D.C.A. academic and character development expectations. - End of Year Awards are provided to recognize the hard work and accomplishments of our D.D.C.A. students, staff, volunteers, and parents.
-Awards can also serve as a motivation for students to meet Academic and Character Development Expectations.
-Each student that meets attendance expectations will minimally receive a participation award.
-We will conduct our annual End of Year Award Ceremony, in June.
+Our School-Wide Behavior Plan will be established and communicated under the 3 Behavior Expectations of Respect, Responsibility, and Represent. - Participation and Playing Time through our School Sports and Performance Opportunities through our Performing Arts activities are another strategy coaches utilize to reward and hold students accountable to our D.D.C.A. academic and character development expectations.